klarna/node-jwks-rsa/README.md

 A library to retrieve RSA signing keys from a JWKS (JSON Web Key Set) endpoint.

+*NOTE: THIS IS A TEMPORAL FORK WITH A SUPPORT FOR EC ALONG WITH RSA*

 > npm install --save jwks-rsa

 ## Usage